 However, when traveling to this enchanted land of smile, it is advisable to be aware of some pitfalls that can easily ruin one’s vacation.
 Read more “10 Most Common Scams Visitors Should Beware of in Thailand”

-This nightmare might happen to anyone: While having sex with a stranger, the condom broke or you didn't use it in the first place.
-And now you regret and worry about having STDs, especially HIV - a worst case scenario.
+The classic scenario: While having sex with a stranger, a prostitute or a one night stand, you didn't use a condom or the condom broke.
+And now you regret and worry about having STDs, with HIV being the worst case scenario.

-The most convenient and reliable place in Bangkok to check for HIV and other STDs is the Thai Red Cross Aids Research Center at Ratchadamri BTS station.
+The most convenient and reliable place to check for STDs and a HIV test in Bangkok is the Thai Red Cross Aids Research Center at Ratchadamri BTS station.

 Shopping has long been part of Thailand's and especially Bangkok's culture.
 This city has a large number of huge department stores, shopping malls and markets.
 The vast amount of shopping opportunities can be overwhelming, stressful, but also great fun.
 To give you a brief overview, we have listed all major department stores and popular shopping malls in this article.